Central Services integrations

 2. Now, you should connect to the GD92 websocket and send GD92 messages - if successful they will show in the interface.

 Achieving this is dependent on the stack used by your CAD system backend and you should adhere to its best practices in terms of websocket connection and OAuth2 usage.
 You can find below a basic example “CAD MTA”, written in Python 3.
-This code connects to the GD92 socket and listens to incoming messages, then echoes them back upon reception.
+This code connects to the GD92 socket and sends a TEXT message to a given GD92 address, then waits for an answer and prints it before exiting.

 The following dependencies should be installed for this code to run: